List of Doug episodes: Season 6 (1997)

-Season 7 (1998–1999)
+Season 7 (1998–99)

 In the final season, Brand Spanking New!
 Doug was renamed Disney's Doug.
+Most episodes from this season premiered in syndication as part of the Disney-Kellogg Alliance, with eight of the thirty-one episodes airing on ABC.

 After production ended, all 65 episodes produced by Disney were repackaged under the Disney's Doug name for syndication on their Disney's One Too block, which commenced on UPN affiliates in September 1999.
 For the syndicated version, each episode was slightly edited, the end credits were completely redone, and new Doug shorts, featuring some of the characters from the show, were added in between commercial breaks.

 Every episode of this season was directed by Bernie Denk.